nvsnkv/NVs.OccupancySensor/readme.md

 7. Adjust the position of your camera using the translations on the debug page;
 8. Start MQTT adapter by making a POST HTTP request to `/api/v1/MQTTAdapter/Start`;
 9. Ensure that sensor started to publish MQTT topics to the server;
-10. If everything is fine, set `StreamsAllowed` setting to _None_ to improve your privacy;
+10. If everything is fine, set `Streaming` setting back to _Disabled_ to improve your privacy;
 11. Additionaly, update `StartSensor` and `StartMQTT` settings to _True_ to enable automated start after reboots;
 12. Restart application;
 13. Read the docs below.